Johnbastian/Ixhibition/README.md

 ```

 ##Setting Phase Overlap
-The phase overlap dictates how much of the phaseOut duration of the phasing-out slide and how much of the phaseIn duration of the phasing-in slide overlap.
+The phase overlap dictates how much of the phaseOut duration of the phasing-out slide and how much of the phaseIn duration of the phasing-in slide overlap in seconds.

 ```javascript
 ixb.setPhaseOverlap(1);